Status messageActive context: kki_bg_colors_yellow

 Secondary objective: Examine the effects of FL on heart rate variability, behavior, post traumatic stress disorder symptoms, and functioning.

-Tertiary objective: To examine differences in treatment outcomes (trauma symptoms, behavior problems, child functioning, parent behavior, etc.) between clients who receive FamilyLive and clients who receive SMHC at the Family Center.
+Tertiary objective: To examine differences in treatment outcomes (trauma symptoms, behavior problems, child functioning, parent behavior, etc.) between clients who receive FamilyLive and clients who receive SMHC at the Center for Child and Family Traumatic Stress.